zhanymkanov/fastapi-best-practices/README.md

 - drops microseconds to 0 in all date formats
 - serializes all datetime fields to standard format with explicit timezone
 ### 9. Docs
-1. Unless your API is private, hide docs by default.
+1. Unless your API is public, hide docs by default.
 Show it explicitly on the selected envs only.
 ```python
 from fastapi import FastAPI
 from starlette.config import Config